 Appalachian Power files for approval of ENEC settlement

 Dec.
-27—When the new year arrives, Appalachian Power customers in West Virginia may see a higher bill.
+28—When the new year arrives, Appalachian Power customers in West Virginia may see a higher bill.
 However any changes in customers' bills should be minimal, the company said Wednesday.

 Appalachian Power, along with Wheeling Power, filed a settlement agreement Wednesday with the West Virginia Public Service Commission that addresses the companies' Expanded Net Energy Cost (ENEC) case.